ublue-os/website/docs/images/bazzite/FAQ.md

 ## What are some of the unique applications that Bazzite uses?
 - [Bazzite Portal, also known as YAFTI](https://github.com/ublue-os/yafti/), acts as both a first-boot utility and general software configuration and installation tool.
 - [Just](https://github.com/casey/just) is for executing custom commands based on recipes.
-Type `just` in a host terminal to see what commands are available.
+Type `ujust` in a host terminal to see what commands are available.
 See some example commands [here](/guide/just/).
 - [Fleek](https://getfleek.dev/) is a [Nix](https://search.nixos.org/packages) package manager wrapper and `$HOME` manager using YAML.
 - [OBS-Portable OCI Image](https://github.com/ublue-os/obs-studio-portable) is the universal installation method of the [OBS-Portable](https://github.com/wimpysworld/obs-studio-portable) which aims to be OBS Studio with codecs and several popular plugins preinstalled, and as the name implies it's a portable application too.